La33inti/Jeffnganga/README.md

-- 👋 Hi, I’m @Jeffnganga
-- 👀 I’m interested in cybersecurity
+- 👋 Hi, I’m interested in cybersecurity
 - 🌱 I’m currently learning how to code and create projects in cybersecurity
 - 💞️ I’m looking to collaborate on bug bounty, and Pentest.
 - 📫 How to reach me on email mburujeffrey876@gmail.com or cell +254758799374